-5. Public policy: Subsidization of broadband investment and access
+5. Public policy: subsidization of broadband investment and access

-In this final policy section, I analyze the effects of both demand-side and supply-side subsidies on total welfare.
-Both policy instruments are and were employed, respectively.
-In Austria, for instance, spending on broadband access was tax-deductible by final consumers.
-Supply-side subsidies to broadband are discussed in many countries, in particular under the headline of universal service obligations.
-While some general results are available, I focus again on the results of the simulation to illustrate both magnitudes and global rather than local effects.
-An important local effect is that a 'small' subsidy starting from the decentralized equilibrium is always welfare improving.
+In this final policy section, I analyze the effects of both demand-side and supply-side subsidies on total welfare.26 Both policy instruments are and were employed, respectively.
+In Austria, for instance, spending on broadband access was taxdeductible by final consumers.
+Supply-side subsidies to broadband are discussed in many countries, in particular under the headline of universal service obligations.27 While some general results are available, I focus again on the results of the simulation to illustrate both magnitudes and global rather than local effects.
+An obvious, but nevertheless important general result is the welfare improving effect of a 'small' subsidy starting from the decentralized equilibrium.
 The reason is the consumer surplus effect: Firms cannot extract all consumer surplus created by upgrading an exchange.
 Therefore, the incentive to invest is downward biased and under-investment results.

-In order to analyze the effects of the subsidies I extend the above simulation to allow for both a subsidization of the fixed investment costs (Figure 10) and for a price subsidy received by the households (Figure 11), respectively.
-In addition to the above assumptions on parameters, I assume that $\sigma = .65$ , a value also employed by Valletti et al. Furthermore, I abstract from cost of funds due to distortionary taxation and keep on assuming equal weights of both consumers and firms in the social welfare function.
+In order to analyze the effects of the subsidies I extend the above simulation to allow for both a subsidization of the fixed investment costs (Fig. 11) and for a price subsidy received by the households (Fig. 12), respectively.
+In addition to the above assumptions on parameters, I assume that σ = .65, a value also employed by Valletti et al. Furthermore, I abstract from cost of funds due to distortionary taxation and keep on assuming equal weights of both consumers and firms in the social welfare function.
 I present here the results for the case where a uniform pricing constraint is in place, a case which seems to be relevant for most countries.